 Sunny Lambeth Allen, Communications Coordinator

 Sunny is a lifelong member of Myers Park Presbyterian Church and a Charlotte, NC native.
 She earned a B.S. in Administrative Management with a minor in Marketing at Clemson University and has professional experience in the restaurant, garden, travel, health and wellness industries.
 She has been involved with Women of Vision, Crisis Assistance Ministry, The Harvest Center, Florence Crittendon, and other not for profit organizations.
-She and her husband David are proud parents of son, Chipper, a University of Georgia graduate working in New York and daughter, Lambeth, a rising senior at the University of the South at Sewanee.
+She and her husband David are proud parents of son, Chipper, a University of Georgia graduate working in New York and daughter, Lambeth, a University of the South at Sewanee graduate working in D.C..
 Sunny loves the beach, gardening, cycling, walking, yoga, pilates, water sports, and being outside in God’s majestic nature.